»Get Paid to Read Emails

 children after her marriage to Robert Drummond of Drummond's Bank in Charing Cross, London, England.
 Their son was Frederick who married Lady Blanche Drummond after

-Frederick did not father any children so when Colonel Frederick died in 1897 Castle Fraser Aberdeenshire was passed onto Thomas Fraser Croft Fraser at the age of seven.
+Frederick did not father any children so when Colonel Frederick died in 1897 it was passed onto Thomas Croft at the age of seven.

 He was the grandson of Eleanor Jane and the Bishop and went on to become the Privy Chamberlain to the Pope and Master of Ceremonies at St Peter's.
 He died in 1956.

-rocking horse that they purchased for their children is still in the Castle Fraser nursery.
-The bridle, saddle and stirrups of the rocking horse are remarkably well
+The rocking horse that they purchased for their children is still in the nursery.
+The bridle, saddle and stirrups are remarkably well

 preserved.
-Amongst the papers of Castle Fraser historians found a receipt for the rocking horse which cost £2 14s.
+Amongst the papers historians found a receipt for the rocking horse which cost £2 14s.

 They installed an organ in the Great Hall which unfortunately meant that the lower portion of the Laird's Lug was destroyed.
 This organ was removed over a century